lazdotdigital/bluepencil/README.md

 3. `'moveLeft'` moves the caret up.
 4. `'moveRight'` moves the caret up.
 5. `'delete'` deletes the current character.
-6. `'currentChar'` returns the current character code.
+6. `'currentChar'` returns the current character.
 7. `'insert'` inserts text into the buffer.
 It has one field, `text`, containing the text to insert.

 ### Example Addon